OpenTreeOfLife/phylesystem-api/docs/README.md

     either an object or list of objects (if there were two tips that originally had the same label).
 The objects in the values field will have properties from the mapping: either "^ot:ottId" and/or "^ot:ottTaxonName" fields, or they will be empty (if the OTU has not been mapped to OTT)
+  * `*/v1/study/pg_10/file` returns a list of object describing the supplementary files associated with a study, including (in the "id" property) the fileID (see the next bullet point)
+  * `*/v1/study/pg_10/file/xyz` returns the contents of the file with fileID `xyz` if that file is associated with study `pg_10`.
+Typically, you would call the `v1/study/STUDY_ID/file` method first, then choose the file you want and fetch it with this call.

 By default all of the fine-grained access methods return NexSON 1.2.1 Currently they do not support back translation to older versions of NexSON.